Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Datasets

-\subsection{Datasets}
+\trackchange{We illustrate \texttt{PURPLE}'s behavior under violations of the random-diagnosis-within-groups assumption in Figure \ref{fig:supp_fig_violations}B. The assumption states that the probability that a true positive is diagnosed as such does not depend on $x$, or that $p(s=1|y=1,g,x) = p(s=1|y=1,g)$.
+We simulate violations of the assumption by generating $s$ according to $p(s=1|y=1,g,x) = c_g \cdot \sigma(\beta \cdot x_0)$.
+In other words, the diagnosis frequency for group $g$ is scaled by the sigmoid function of parameter $\beta$ multiplied by the first component of $x$.
+For $\beta = 0$, the setting adheres to the random-diagnosis-within-groups assumption.
+Higher values of $\beta$ translate to a higher correlation between the diagnosis probability and $x_0$.
+As Figure \ref{fig:supp_fig_violations}B demonstrates, \texttt{PURPLE} recovers the relative prevalence under no violation of the assumption ($\beta = 0$), and incurs small errors in the estimated relative prevalence as $\beta$ increases, as expected.}

+\section{Datasets}

-We make use of four datasets.
+We make use of five datasets.
 We begin with two synthetic datasets: \emph{Gauss-Synth}, a completely synthetic dataset, and \emph{MIMIC-Semi-Synth}, a semi-synthetic dataset based on real health data.
-We then apply \texttt{PURPLE} to two non-synthetic datasets: \emph{MIMIC-IV ED}, a dataset of electronic health records, and \emph{CivilComments}, a dataset of online comments annotated for toxicity.
+We then apply \texttt{PURPLE} to three non-synthetic datasets: \emph{MIMIC-IV ED}, a dataset of electronic health records collected from a single hospital in the Boston area, and \emph{NEDS}, a dataset of emergency department visits occurring in the US in 2019.

 We begin with synthetic and semi-synthetic data so that the ground truth labels $y$ are known, as is standard in the PU learning literature\cite{bekker2020learning}, enabling us to assess how well methods recover the relative prevalence.
+To assess performance of all methods in our synthetic and semi-synthetic experiments, we report the mean ratio of the estimated relative prevalence to the true relative prevalence over 5 random train/test splits of the dataset; values closer to 1 correspond to better performance.
 Code to reproduce all experiments can be found at \href{https://github.com/epierson9/invisible-conditions}{https://github.com/epierson9/invisible-conditions}.

-\subsubsection{Gauss-Synth}
+\subsection{Gauss-Synth}

 We generate completely synthetic data by simulating group-specific features ($p(x|g)$) , and labels using a decision rule ($p(y|x)$).
 Formally, we simulate groups $a$ and $b$ using two 5D Gaussian distributions with different means: